londogard/londogard/posts/2024-12-17-pixi-real-usage/index.md

 Why?

-1. `tasks` is awesome.
-They might not be perfect but they're great to me!
+1.  **`tasks` are awesome.** They might not be perfect but they're great to me!
-2. Multi-platform and Multi-environment projects (personal opinion) somehow ends up easier in Pixi
+2.  **Multi-platform and Multi-environment projects** (personal opinion) somehow ends up easier in Pixi
-    - I really tried to embrace the `uv` approach as I appreciate it as more lightweight.
+    *   I really tried to embrace the `uv` approach as I appreciate it as more lightweight.
 But Pixi is somehow "smoother".
-3. Pixi has base-images with CUDA
+3.  **Pixi has base-images with CUDA**
-    - Both tools are easy to build from a raw base-image too, so it's not a huge problem
+    *   Both tools are easy to build from a raw base-image too, so it's not a huge problem
-4. Access to `conda` packages
+4.  **Access to `conda` packages**
-    - Some hate it, but I like getting pre-built binaries.
+    *   Some hate it, but I like getting pre-built binaries.
-    - It's quite interesting to install shell tools via `conda` for container deployment.
+    *   It's quite interesting to install shell tools via `conda` for container deployment.
-5. Possible to work with other languages than Python
+5.  **Possible to work with other languages than Python**

-What is the one big `uv` pro?
+### What is the one big `uv` pro?
 [UV's Inline Script Dependencies](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies)

 I think this feature is really cool, but as pixi utilize `uv` you can use it in `pixi` too! ;)